 Information regarding the Novel Coronavirus

-Guidelines for Activities at University of Toyama：Level 3 (High alert)
+Guidelines for Activities at University of Toyama：Level 2 (Alert)

 We established Guidelines of activities for education and research at University of Toyama related to novel coronavirus infectious diseases, and provided a guideline for the university members to act appropriately and flexibly according to the situation.

 Comprehensively judge by considering the infection situation in the University of Toyama and Toyama prefecture, we will lower the alert category (alert) and Level (2) from Monday, June 14 to Sunday, June 20.

 Please continue to take autonomous action refer to this guideline.

 Guidelines for Activities to prevent the spread of novel coronavirus infection at the University of Toyama [PDF, 480KB] (In Japanese)[New]

 - Message from the President（Response of the University of Toyama after May 17, 2021）[PDF, 84KB] (In Japanese)